allwinc111/FutureHome/README.md

-# Wayfair Shop
+# FutureHome

-Wayfair Shop is a responsive e-commerce website template for a furniture and home decor store.
+FutureHome is a responsive e-commerce website template for a furniture and home decor store.
 It features a modern design with sections for featured products, deals, about us, and customer testimonials.

-## Demo

-Check out the live demo: [Wayfair Shop Demo](https://ashvinupadhyay1132.github.io/Wayfair-Shop/)

 ## Features